American Safety Razor Company: Ever-Ready

-In 1903 Jerry Reichard left Gem Safety Razor Company to form another company with August Scheuber.
+In 1903, Jerry Reichard left Gem Safety Razor Company to form another company with August Scheuber.
 It was briefly named the Reichard & Scheuber Manufacturing Company before it became The Yankee Company. it made wedge-blade razors under the name Yankee, Mohican & Winner.
 It was renamed Ever-Ready in 1905.
 Gem and Ever-Ready merged in 1906, incorporated as the American Safety Razor Company.

 In 1906, abandoning the wedge-blade design, it introduced the single-edge rib-back blade still used today.
-In 1915 Ever-Ready Shaving Brushes were introduced and produced until the early 1990s.
+In 1915, Ever-Ready Shaving Brushes were introduced and produced until the early 1990s.

 Safetee Soap Corporation

-In December 1919 the Safetee Soap Corporation was formed as a subsidiary of American Safety Razor Corporation and produced a line of complementary shaving soaps, creams, powders, talc and aftershave lotions.It was advertised in pamphlets for existing products.
+In December 1919 the Safetee Soap Corporation was formed as a subsidiary of American Safety Razor Corporation and produced a line o shaving soaps and complementary creams, powders, talc and aftershave lotions.
+It was advertised in pamphlets for existing products.